Area 1 – Clear Creek

 Area 4 – Flocculation / Sedimentation Basin (Clarifier)

-All of the chemicals listed above come from the chemical feed building and are mixed with the water in the clarifier area.
+All of the chemicals listed above come from the chemical feed building and are mixed with the water just prior to or in the sedimentation basin area.
 There are several mixers and channels that the water passes through to make sure the chemicals are evenly distributed.
 The treatment chemicals act like a glue, enabling most of the microscopic particles in the water to coagulate, or stick together.
-The stuck particles then stick to other particles, and so on.
-The goal of the treatment is to try to make them as large as possible.
-These “globs” of chemicals and sediments are called floc.
-As they stick together and get larger, they become heavier, and settle to the bottom of the clarifier.
+These coagulated particles are called FLOC.
+The goal of the treatment is to try to make them as large and heavy as possible.
+As they stick together and get larger, they become heavier, and settle to the bottom of the sedimentation basin.
 This process of sedimentation removes almost ninety percent of the solids in the water.
-The clearer water on the surface spills into troughs that direct the water to the filter gallery to remove the remaining ten percent of solids.
+The settled water on the surface spills into troughs that direct the water to the filter gallery to remove the remaining ten percent of solids.

 Area 5 – Filter Gallery